LazarusVP99/Event-Registration-App/README.md

 - [x] Implemented a loading spinner for enhanced user experience during data fetching
 - [x] Integrated toast notifications for real-time feedback on user actions
 - [x] Added an event countdown timer on the event participants page
-- [x] Incorporated subtle animations and smooth transitions for improved visual appeal
+- [x] Incorporated subtle animations and smooth transitions for improved visual appearance
 - [x] Added a responsive design for approximate optimal viewing on various devices